ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    CPU.
 This needs to be enabled for revisions r0p0, r1p0, and r1p1 of the CPU.
 It is still open.

+For Cortex-A710, the following errata build flags are defined :

+-  ``ERRATA_A710_1987031``: This applies errata 1987031 workaround to
+   Cortex-A710 CPU.
+This needs to be enabled only for revisions r0p0, r1p0 and r2p0 of the CPU.
+It is still open.

 DSU Errata Workarounds
 ----------------------